ashishnaidu2495/weather4U/README.md

 ## Usage

-To use the Weather Now, follow these steps:
+To use the Weather4U, follow these steps:

 1. Open the `index.html` file in a web browser.
 2. In the navigation bar, click on "Home" to go back to the main page.